UV Tattoos & Black Light Tattoos: Should You Get One?

 Use only your clean hands to wash a healing tattoo.
 You do not want to scrub it with a washcloth, sponge, or loofah.

-For crusting and scabbing, wash the tattoo a couple times per day.
+For crusting and scabbing, wash the tattoo a couple of times per day.
 If all the crust doesn’t come off, just leave it.
 Again, do not pick at it.
 It will eventually come off with the next washing.
 Once or twice a day is plenty for cleaning, as over-cleaning a tattoo can dry out the skin and slow the healing process.

 Apply recommended products